Kiran7007/Interview-Preparation/docs/kotlin.md

 > `async` starts a child coroutine, but its purpose is to produce a
 > result.
 Not calling `await()` does not make it independent or detach
 > it from structured concurrency.

+Interview Answer:
+> They can start and execute even if you never call await.

 ---